rishi1999/hw-latex-template/README.md

 # hw-latex-template

-This is an easy template to use for writing up your math or CS homework in LaTeX.
+This is a simple template for writing up your math or CS homework in LaTeX.